 Once achieved – it's a near instant process – the app will be able to associate wheel positions (as displayed on-screen) with the particular ID of the WiCap on that wheel.
 Pairing process is a one-time process . . . removing a WiCap from its valve never affects the pairing.

 Q. How is pairing achieved?

-When WiCap 1 is fitted to the tyre, it becomes pressurised, which in turn switches on its electronics.
-It then immediately transmits a pairing signal to the smartphone.
-Within seconds, the pairing is achieved and the user can continue fitting the rest of the WiCaps in numerical order.
+When a WiCap is fitted to the tyre, it becomes pressurised, which in turn switches on its electronics.
+It then immediately transmits a signal to the smartphone.
+Within seconds, pairing is achieved and then you repeat the process for the remaining cap/s.

 Once pressurised, WiCaps transmit every three minutes to 'advertise' their presence to the app.
 Transmissions are kept minutely short so that power consumption is minimal – thus allowing WiCap batteries to last for several years.

 Q. Why does the app offer several means of pairing?